Frequently Asked Questions

 - workshops and educational seminars specific to food and beverage businesses

-- For entrepreneurs in any industry, Accion Chicago will provide:
+- For entrepreneurs in any industry, Allies for Community Business provides:

 - capital, in the form of loans between $500 and $100,000

-- coaching, provided for free by business coaches on site
+- coaching, provided for free by business coaches on-site or virtually

-- For workers in the community, ICNC and Chef Rick Bayless will provide:
+- For workers in the community, ICNC and Chef Rick Bayles provide:

 - job training and placement for the positions created by the small businesses renting kitchen space